Vitiligo: Celebrities too, have vitiligo. So what?

 Bryan Danielson, World Heavyweight Champion, an American professional wrestler, did not allow vitiligo to stop his success.

-Gautam Singhania, an Indian textile tycoon, has extensive vitiligo; which he accepted very gracefully.
+Gautam Singhania, an Indian textile tycoon, has extensive vitiligo, which he accepted very gracefully.

-Chandrababu Naidu, ex-chief minister of Indian state Andhra Pradesh, brought glory to the state; never worried about his severe vitiligo.
+Chandrababu Naidu, ex-chief minister of Indian state Andhra Pradesh, brought glory to the state; he never worried about his severe vitiligo.

 Having Vitiligo is not a big deal; it's a unique and natural aspect of human diversity.
 While some may perceive it as a challenge, it is crucial to embrace and celebrate the diversity it brings to the human experience.